-Ensure all new buildings are Net Zero with solar panels, battery storage and electric efficient appliances.
+Ensure all new buildings are Net Zero and all-electric with solar panels, battery storage and electric efficient appliances.
 Align with CA Public Utilities Commission Zero Net Energy goals and definitions.

-Develop battery 4.2 B storage options and evaluate microgrids for cost savings and resilience
+4.2 B Develop battery storage options and evaluate microgrids for cost savings and resilience

 Install ground- or roof-mounted solar panels at select City buildings and facilities.
-Explore options, including local examples at fire stations, for microgrids capable of going into "island mode" during power outages.
+Explore options, including local examples at fire stations, for microgrids capable of going into "island mode" and serving as resilience hubs during power outages.